-Most recently, in 2008, an alliance between OSHA, NIOSH and the National Hearing Conservation Association identified an alternative to basing hearing protection decisions on the NRR or any other laboratory rating.
+In 2008, an alliance between OSHA, NIOSH and the National Hearing Conservation Association identified a technology to obtain individualized hearing protection attenuation ratings for each worker.
 This group of experts recognized the limitations to relying on laboratory conditions and group statistics to predict an individual user’s hearing protector performance in the field.
 “The consequence of this approach is that an individual user may actually receive more but usually less attenuation than is stated on the hearing protector label.”
 Based on their review of research and emerging trends and technologies, the Alliance identified Individual Fit Testing as a recommended best practice for hearing conservation programs.
 Individual fit testing of hearing protectors is similar in concept to fit testing for respirators.
 Preferred methods produce a single number overall estimate of real-world attenuation for each worker; this measure is generally referred to as a Personal Attenuation Rating or PAR.

 Working Through the Math